PaulMaley/Titanic/README.md

  This repo contains the files:

   - TitanicNonTutorial.Rmd
-  - TitanicNonTutorial.md
   - figure/fig_age.png
   - figure/fig_learning.png

- The md file is produced from the Rmd with the command:
+ You can produce an HTML file from the Rmd with the command:

   ```
   knit("TitanicNonTutorial.Rmd")
   ```

+ This should also produce graphics similar to those in the `figure` directory.

  You will need the test.csv and train.csv files (downloaded from Kaggle) to be in the same directory.